UWRealityLab/xrcapstone21sp-team1/docs/blog3.md

 ### Plans for next week

 Next week, we plan on combining the parts we worked on this week to create a basic game where multiple players can speak and throw items at each other.
-Also as some small notes (work to do over the weeked/early next week) - on the Croquet side Timothy & Clarisa also want to make it so users cannot walk through objects & additionally want to work on improving the movement of entites/objects to be more smooth.
+Timothy and Clarisa will also continue work on making sure that objects positions are updated in real time for all user in the room.

 <hr>

 ### Blocking issues

-None at the moment.
+- One blocking issue on the croquet side (Timothy + Clarisa) is that we are having trouble having object's positions publish in real time in the room.
+What happens is that users are not correctly all seeing the same view of the objects in the room (i.e. - same positions, etc).
+We have it so that users can all see everyones position update correctly (blue sphere) however.
+We plan on going to OH next week and working on it this weekend as well but for now it is a blocker.

 <hr>